Brandaris

 The Brandaris is a lighthouse on the Dutch Wadden Sea island Terschelling, in Friesland.
 It is the oldest lighthouse in the Netherlands, listed as a Rijksmonument, number 35032 and rated with a very high historical value.

 History

-The first tower was built in 1323 to guide ships on their way to Amsterdam, through the Zuiderzee, the narrow opening between Vlieland and Terschelling.
+The first tower was built in 1323 to guide ships on their way to Amsterdam, through the Zuiderzee and over the Vlie, the narrow opening between Vlieland and Terschelling.
 A good position marking was necessary because many islands in the North Sea look very similar.

 When the sea flooded Terschelling in 1570 the tower was completely destroyed.
 In 1592 the construction of a new tower was started, but it collapsed before it was finished because bad building materials had been used.
 The current tower was built in 1594.

 In 1837 the tower was the first lighthouse in the Netherlands to be equipped with a rotating Fresnel lens.
 Electrification took place in 1907.
 Today, the light in the tower is controlled fully automatically.